petal1976/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Do not show Romaji when showing russian text except in the table of vocabulary.

-## Student Input
-Bears are at the door, did you leave the garbage out?

 ## Examples

 Here are examples of user input and assistant output, pay attention to the score because and why the example is scored the way it is: